Abstract

 The npk dataset reports the yield of peas (in pounds per block) from an agricultural experiment conducted on six blocks.
 In this experiment, the application of three different fertilisers – nitrogen (N), phosphate (P), and potassium (K) – was varied systematically.
 Each block received either none, one, two, or all three of the fertilisers,

-Normality of residuals is supported by graphical diagnostics (scatter plot of standardised residuals, Q-Q plot) and formal tests (Shapiro–Wilk and Anderson- Darling, both with p>αp > \alpha).
-However, homogeneity of variances is not supported at the given confidence level (p<αp < \alpha, bartlett.test()), so the p-value from the variance-robust oneway.test() is reported.
+Normality of residuals is supported by graphical diagnostics (histogram, scatter plot of standardised residuals, Q-Q plot) and formal tests (Shapiro–Wilk and Anderson- Darling, both with p>αp > \alpha).homogeneity of variances is not supported at the given confidence level by bartlett.test(), but by levene.test() (p>αp > \alpha).
+The decision logic is based on levene.test() and triggers aov().
 Post-hoc analysis with TukeyHSD() shows no significant yield differences between blocks, as all share the same group label (e.g., all green letters).

 Kruskal–Wallis rank sum test